This Cornbread Stuffing puts a twist on the traditional by adding crispy pancetta and tangy sun-dried tomatoes for a delicious Thanksgiving side dish!

 For the stuffing:

-- Pre-heat oven to 350 degrees.
-Using a sharp knife, cut the cornbread into ~ ¾" cubes.
+- Toast the cornbread.
+Pre-heat oven to 350°F. Using a sharp knife, cut the cornbread into ~ ¾" cubes.
 Place cubes on a rimmed baking sheet and bake for 20-25 minutes until edges begin to turn golden brown.

-- While cornbread cubes are baking, heat a saute pan over medium heat.
+- Cook the Pancetta.
+While cornbread cubes are baking, heat a saute pan over medium heat.
 Add the pancetta and cook 8-9 minutes, stirring frequently.
 Using a slotted spoon remove the pancetta from the pan and drain on a plate lined with paper towels.
 Leave the cooking fat in the pan.

-- Add the onion and celery to the saute pan.
+- Saute the veggies.
+Add the onion and celery to the saute pan.
 Cook for 5 minutes, stirring frequently.
 Add the garlic and cook for an additional minute.
 Remove pan from heat.

 - When the cornbread is done toasting remove from oven.
 If serving the stuffing immediately reduce oven temperature to 250 degrees.

-- Spoon the stuffing into a 13x9 (or larger) baking dish.
-Either cover tightly with aluminum foil and refrigerate until ready to bake, or place in an oven heated to 250 degrees and bake for 20 minutes.
+- Bake the stuffing.
+Spoon the stuffing into a 13x9 (or larger) baking dish.
+Either cover tightly with aluminum foil and refrigerate until ready to bake or place in an oven heated to 250 degrees and bake for 20 minutes.
 Remove foil and bake for an additional 10-15 minutes.
 Serve immediately.

 Notes